ibm-cloud-docs/hlf-support/index.md

 - If you are deploying the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric on open source Kubernetes or a distribution such as Rancher, use the steps described in the [Deploying {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 on Kubernetes](/docs/hlf-support?topic=hlf-support-deploy-k8).

-- If you are an experienced Hyperledger Fabric customer and prefer to only use the {{site.data.keyword.blockchainfull_notm}} images, see [Using the {{site.data.keyword.blockchainfull_notm}} images](/docs/hlf-support?topic=hlf-support-blockchain-images).
-Consult the Fabric documentation for further deployment, configuration, and management instructions.
-The rest of the steps in this topic do not apply when using the images.

 ## Step two: Grant console access to other users
 {: #get-started-console-ocp-step-four-add-console-admin}